Online Entries Click Here

 Based on Mt.
 Difficulty, Cromwell, New Zealand.

 The premise is it’s a mountain trail ‘run’ of either 25km or 44km distance.
 The reality is some sections of the ascent are between 40-50′.
 We also have a 200m section with a set rope in part of the decent, mostly to keep you on course but also as a safety requirement from a legal perspective.
-If that’s making you uncomfortable already, good, this event is not for everyone – we have a much more benign Marathon or Half Marathon event The Rustic Run/Walk (on the same day, same start/finish) or come back in summer for the BIG EASY.
+If that’s making you uncomfortable already, good, this event is not for everyone – we have a much more benign Marathon or Half Marathon event The Rustic Run/Walk (on the same day, same start/finish).

 If you are ‘as excited as all-hell!’
 Great – keep reading.